- Get Involved

-Dominique Michaud is Director, Research Development in the Office of Research of Concordia University in Montreal.
-Dominique has been active in research administration for over 25 years with prior appointments first as a research coordinator and then as a research advisor in humanities and social sciences at Université du Québec à Montréal before taking position at Concordia in 2012.
+Dominique is the Director, Research Development in the Office of the Vice-President Research & Graduate Studies at Concordia University.
+She has been active in research administration for over 30 years with prior appointments first as a research coordinator and then as a research advisor in humanities and social sciences at Université du Québec à Montréal before taking her position at Concordia in 2012.
 She is a Past President of ADARUQ, the Québec Association of University Research Administrators where she was active from 2007-2013.
 She has been active in CARA since 2013 when she first presented at the New Administrators Workshop.
 Dominique has been sitting on the CARA Board since 2015, first as Member-at-Large from 2015-2017 and then Vice-President from 2017-2021.

 Erica Conte is the Manager, Research Funding Opportunities at St. Michael’s Hospital, in Toronto.
 Erica is responsible for the facilitation of pre-award support of grant applications and award nominations, including the Canadian Foundation for Innovation, CIHR, Canadian Research Chairs, the Royal Society of Canada, and the Ministry of Research and Innovation.
 Erica collaborates with the researchers, physicians, research leadership, administration, the St. Michael’s Hospital Foundation and external funders to increase the funding success in a competitive research environment.
 With a PhD in Physiology (University of Western Ontario), a post-doctoral and research associate background (University of Turin, Italy) and experience in a medical device company (Estor S.p.A, Italy), Erica can relate to the researchers from an academic, industry and administrative perspective.